First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Results

 The scaling relations for the measured \ion{Mg}{2} $\rm EW_{out}$ are displayed in Figure~\ref{fig:EW}.
 Our stacked measurements (star symbols) demonstrate that EW$_{\rm out}$ systematically increases with stellar mass across all cosmic epochs.
+To quantify these trends, we perform a weighted linear least-squares fit to the observed stacked data points $(x_i, y_i \pm \sigma_i)$ using the functional form of $y = a x + b$, where $a$ is the slope, $b$ is the intercept, and $\sigma_i$ denotes the measurement uncertainty (the mean of the upper and lower errors) of the $i$-th data point.
+The best-fit parameters are estimated by minimizing the weighted residual sum-of-squares $\chi^2 = \sum_i [(y_i - a x_i - b)/\sigma_i]^2$ via the \texttt{scipy.optimize.curve\_fit} algorithm \citep{Virtanen2020}.
+To ensure the robustness of our results, we exclude the stacked data points at $1<z<2$ from the fitting process (for all scaling relations in this work).
+For the relation between outflow equivalent width and stellar mass of stacked points (Figure~\ref{fig:EW}, left panel), the derived fitting relation is:

-A linear fit to the stacked data (grey dashed line) confirms this dominant trend, and we find no significant offset for the high-redshift stacks, indicating that galaxies from all epochs broadly follow a universal mass-$\rm EW_{out}$ relation.
+The measurements for the $z > 3$ bins (including the highest-redshift $5 < z < 10$ bin) are all consistent with the best-fit relation within their $1\sigma$ measurement uncertainties, indicating that galaxies from all epochs broadly follow a universal mass-$\rm EW_{out}$ relation.
 For comparison, we also plot individual detections from our gallery in Appendix \ref{sec:inds} (small circles), which, despite exhibiting significant scatter at a fixed mass, follow the same average trend.
 These sources systematically exhibit larger $\rm EW_{out}$ than the stacked results, indicating that selection effects plays a role in analyzing individual detections.

 The right panel of Figure~\ref{fig:EW} shows the outflow EW as a function of redshift.
-No simple, monotonic trend with cosmic time is detected, which is primarily a consequence of the strong mass-dependence of the EW, combined with the fact that the average stellar mass of our stacked samples evolves with redshift (as visualized by the color-coding of the star symbols).
+The slope of the redshift relation (in the legend) is statistically consistent with zero, indicating the absence of a simple, monotonic trend with cosmic time.
+This is primarily a consequence of the strong mass-dependence of the EW, combined with the evolution of the average stellar mass across our stacked samples (as visualized by the color-coding).
 For instance, the stacked point at $z \sim 6$ has a lower EW than the point at $z \sim 3$, not necessarily because outflows are intrinsically weaker, but because the average mass of the $z \sim 6$ stack is significantly lower.
 Taken together, these two panels strongly indicate that stellar mass of galaxies is linked to the cool gas outflow EW.